sdshubhcom/Kubernetes-Admin/K8s-Training.md

 34.69.167.205	hw1.example.com
 34.69.167.205	hw2.example.com

-access in broswer now you can easily understand ingress
+access in broswer now you can easily understand ingress.